hefox/panel_node_restrict/README.txt

 Panels node restrict (panels_node_restrict)

-Panels node restrict serves to restrict access ease use of panels node when non-technical users are an issue.
+Panels node restrict serves to ease use of panels node when non-technical administrator users are an issue.

 It achieves this end via 2 ways